mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/create_deploy_plugin_toolbar.md

         }
       }

-      // Save the version number of this plug-in to our settings file.
+      // Save the version number of this plugin to our settings file.
       Settings.SetString("PlugInVersion", Version);
     }
   }

-  // After successfully loading the plug-in, if Rhino detects a plug-in RUI
+  // After successfully loading the plugin, if Rhino detects a plugin RUI
   // file, it will automatically stage it, if it doesn't already exist.

   return LoadReturnCode.Success;